Senario: History

-The Senario group was established in 1996 as a result of a combination of 6 participants of the Sinaran Pasport Kegemilangan together with the host of the tv competition programme, Farouk Hussain.
+The Senario group was established in 1996 as a result of a combination of 6 participants of the Sinaran Pasport Kegemilangan together with the host of the TV competition programme, Farouk Hussain.
 The Farouk-hosted competition was running in early 90's and in 1994 season, Shamsul Ghau Ghau was crowned as the champion and Mazlan Ahmad became the runner-up.

 The group was originally composed of Farouk Hussain as the leader of the Senario group, and members of the group Wahid, Ilya, Hamdan, Shamsul, Azlee and Mazlan.
 The name of the group, Senario is taken from the idea of Farouk who called them a "noisy" group, "senang riuh" (English: getting loud easily) and eventually became Senario after being re-inspired by Shamsul Ghau Ghau.
 They were entrusted with the success of their own TV program, also named Senario in June 1996 with four introductory episodes featuring comedy characters.
 Apparently, the comedy sitcom has been well received and they earned their permanent spot at TV3 channel.

-Soon, Farouk and Shamsul left Senario and the group moved with five members until eventually Ilya and Hamdan also resigned around 1998.
-Then Senario welcomed their fourth entry, Saiful Apek and then became five with the arrival of Yassin Yahya.
+Shortly after, Farouk and Shamsul left Senario and the group moved with five members until eventually Ilya and Hamdan also resigned around 1998.
+Then Senario welcomed their fourth and fifth entries with the introductions of Saiful Apek and Yassin Yahya.
 Senario reached its zenith as a comedian group with five members consisting of Wahid, Azlee, Lan, Yassin and Saiful Apek.
-However, in 2002, Yassin withdrew from Senario because his contract had expired and there was controversy with narcotics use until Senario's name was slightly tarnished.
-Subsequently, Saiful Apek also resigned from Senario because he wanted to move solo in 2004, which marked the hiatus in Senario career.
-After 2005, Azlee, Lan and Wahid were the only members of Senario left and they were still active until the group's second hiatus in 2013.
-After the almost one full year of break, the group has gained publicity for their role in shaping and paving the paths for new generation of Malaysian comedians to shine.
+However, in 2002, Yassin withdrew from Senario due to internal disagreements between him and other members, and the controversy of his alleged narcotics use.

+Saiful Apek also resigned from Senario because he wanted to focus more on his solo career in 2004, which marked the hiatus in Senario as a whole.
+After 2005, Azlee, Lan and Wahid were the only members of Senario and they were still active until the group's second hiatus in 2013.
+In the intervening years, the group has gained a reputation for shaping and paving the paths for future generations of Malaysian comedians.